291-Group/LAN-Orangutan/README.md

 ## Feedback & Contributing
 Found a bug, hit a problem, or have an idea?
 Open an [issue](https://github.com/291-Group/LAN-Orangutan/issues) and let us know.

 Feature requests are welcome too, with one caveat that follows from the philosophy above: if something would add real complexity or setup, it's probably not a fit for LAN Orangutan.
-But we'd still rather hear the idea and talk it through, so don't hold back.
+But we'd still rather hear the idea, so don't hold back.

 ## License